 Species composition-based ordination is usually the representation of a measure of multispecies resemblance (similarity or dissimilarity) between sites.
-Thus, there has also been a tendency among researchers to model the distance decay of similarity by plotting resemblance values against geographic distance to show that similarity in species composition between sampling units declines with distance (Nekola and White 1999).
+Thus, there has also been a tendency among researchers to model the distance decay of similarity by plotting resemblance values against geographic distance to show that similarity in species composition between sampling units declines with distance (Nekola and White 1999; Soininen et al. 2007).
 Conversely, a plot of dissimilarity against distance is the representation of an increase in dissimilarly in species composition between sites with distance, also called "dissimmogram", the term first used by Mistral et al. (2000) to describe the multivariate spatial structure in species composition.
 While using a regression approach, Mistral et al. (2000) showed the variation in dissimilarity with distance, and determined the break-points and the half-distance where the increase in dissimilarity was half way to the maximum dissimilarity observed among sites.
 But, they did not determine the parameters comparable to those in the semi-variograms.
 However, Ross et al. (1997) used a similar approach, but also quantified the spatial structure with the three parameters, nugget, sill and range that are commonly used in semi-variance analysis in geostatistics (Isaaks and Srivastava 1989).
 The nugget represents the portion of variance that is not spatially auto-correlated or the presence of autocorrelation at a scale finer than that present in the data, sill is the value of variance at which the variograms levels off, and range is the distance at which the variance levels off.
 A typical dissimogram (variogram) represents the variation in all possible directions, hence the model is considered 'omnidirectional'.
 However, Ross et al. (1997) modeled the data from the sites arranged in an array of transect, and thus their model represented unidirectional variance.

 In a healthy R&S landscape, ridge and slough are oriented along the water flow direction.
-Consequently, the spatial structure in this landscape is not the same in all directions.
+Consequently, the spatial structure in this landscape is not the same in all directions (Watts et al. 2010).
 Typically, a spatial process within a landscape is termed 'anisotropic' if the resulting covariance differs with direction.
-Hence, in the R&S landscape, the range value of a dissimogram is expected to change with the direction, i.e. the spatial data will show anisotropy, represented by the ratio of major (along the longest axis) and minor (perpendicular to the major axis) ranges, as a quantitative expression of the degree of patterned directionality.
+Hence, in the R&S landscape, the range value of a dissimogram is expected to change with the direction, i.e. the spatial pattern will show anisotropy, represented by the ratio of major (along the longest axis) and minor (perpendicular to the major axis) ranges, as a quantitative expression of the degree of patterned directionality.
 In the healthy R&S, the presence of strong anisotropy is expected.
 Moreover, in a spatial model of the landscape, the nugget to sill ratio (nugget:sill) of variances represents the strength of spatial structure.
+In general, less than 25 percent value of the ratio suggests the presence strong spatial structure, between 25% and 75% moderately, and >75% weak spatial structure (Cambardella et al. 1994; Cohen et al. 2008).
 In a patterned landscape like well-conserved areas of R&S in the Everglades, the value of the nugget:sill ratio in the direction of flow is expected to be relatively low.
 Therefore, these both metrics are useful to address the hypothesis related to ridge-slough micro-topography associated with landscape pattern and ecological processes.